Best lavalier microphone: tiny mics to clip to your clothes

 Unlike the rest of the kits in this guide, the JOBY Wavo Lav PRO doesn’t ship with wireless transmitters or receivers.
 It’s simply a traditional Lavalier mic that clips onto the lapel of your interviewee.
 It is then hard-wired via its cable into your camera via a 3.5mm jack plug.
 As the cable is only 2.5 meters long and is tethered to our subject, this restricts you from recording a classic ‘talking head’ interview that shows the subject from head to waist.

 So why is the Wavo Lav PRO in this guide?
 Well for starters, although many of the wireless lav kits featured in this guide ship with additional cabled lav mics they all feature larger capsules that are more noticeable onscreen, especially when they are sporting a bulbous foam windshield.
-The Wavo Lav PRO’s capsule measures a discrete 5mm in diameter so it is more easy to conceal when clipped on your subject’s clothing.
+The Wavo Lav PRO’s capsule measures a discreet 5mm in diameter so it is more easy to conceal when clipped on your subject’s clothing.
 Its optional windshield is very small too.
 Wireless mic kits are much more expensive than plug-and-play lavalier mics such as the Wavo Lav PRO because they can be plugged straight into your camera without ending a wireless transmitter.

-If you do want to use this discretely sized lav mic from a distance you can plug it into the transmitter of a wireless kit such as the JOBY Wavo AIR.
+If you do want to use this discreetly sized lav mic from a distance you can plug it into the transmitter of a wireless kit such as the JOBY Wavo AIR.
 The Wavo AIR supplies its own lavalier mics but they are more chunky (and noticeable) than the smaller-sized Wavo Lav PRO (though the difference in sound quality is negligible.)

 Read our full JOBY Wavo Lav PRO review